 "As you must appreciate, this is a tragic time for the family.
 We are grieving our loss.
 Please understand that the family has no further comment at this time.
 We trust that everyone will respect the family's privacy," the family said.

 Veterans advocates offered statements of praise for the former official, who served in Vietnam.

 "It is only fitting that we pause now and remember Jack Wheeler, who served his country honorably, then dedicated himself to ensuring that our nation's service members are always given the respect they deserve," said Jan Scruggs, president of the Vietnam Veterans Memorial Fund.

-What Wheeler "cared about was civic values and civic virtue," wrote James Fallows, national correspondent for The Atlantic magazine and a longtime friend.
+What Wheeler "cared about was civic values and civic virtue," wrote James Fallows, national correspondent for The Atlantic.